 The global automotive industry has evolved at a staggering rate these past few years, making it clear that the technological development in this field is far from coming to a standstill.
 We already benefit from automated train systems and features such as ABS, intelligent parking assistance, and smart sensors that make driving experience safer and easier, for both drivers and pedestrians.
-And it keeps getting better: technologies like artificial intelligence, internet of things, big data or cloud computing are put to good use, and are bringing futuristic scenarios closer to reality.
+And it keeps getting better: technologies like artificial intelligence, internet of things, big data or AR and VR are put to good use, bringing futuristic scenarios closer to reality.

 Having the driver’s well-being in mind, technology has and will continue to have an impact on comfort as well.
 Self-driving cars, that portray the ultimate comfort, are no longer sci-fi fantasies, and will probably become the norm sooner than we anticipate.
 Companies are racing to be the first to introduce self-driving cars to their clientele and have already made important steps towards manufacturing a fully autonomous vehicle.
 Google and Tesla have made significant advancements using radar-like technologies that do not use radio waves, but light, and high-tech camera sensors respectively, and along with artificial intelligence and 5G, all of these technologies will make self-driving cars a reality soon.